I have picture, but no sound.

 On a DTA Mini Box:

-- While watching TV, press the yellow [A] button.
+- If you have a DTA remote with an orange Menu button, an additional shortcut is available to turn SAP on.
+While watching TV, press the yellow [A] button.
 Pressing multiple times will toggle SAP on/off.
 A window will display in the top left corner of the screen to indicate if the audio language is set to English or Spanish.

 On a Cisco or Scientific Atlanta Box: